-Post-concussion syndrome refers to the lingering symptoms following a concussion or a mild traumatic brain injury (TBI).
-It’s also known as post-concussive syndrome.
-This condition is typically diagnosed when a person who has recently suffered a head injury continues to feel certain symptoms following a concussion.
+This condition is typically diagnosed when a person who has recently experienced a head injury continues to feel certain symptoms following a concussion.
 These include:

-Post-concussion syndrome can begin to occur within days of the head injury.
-It can sometimes take weeks for the symptoms to appear.
+Post-concussion syndrome can begin to occur within days of a head injury.
+However, it can sometimes take weeks for the symptoms to appear.